There are few things in life more frustrating than having to place a call to Tech Support. No matter what, it seems like it’s always a hassle!

-Wait times for speaking to a chat representative are often shorter than hold times when calling, and you can be doing other stuff on your computer while waiting.
+Wait times for speaking to a chat representative are almost always shorter than hold times when calling, and you can be doing other stuff on your computer while you’re waiting.

 2 – Have as much information at hand as possible before you place the call.
 Here are the most important things to have written down:

 – Brand, model number and serial number of the item.

 This info is usually printed either on the back or bottom of the device, but some laptops and mobile devices have a label discreetly located in the battery compartment.

 – If applicable, the version of the Operating System that’s currently installed on the device.

 In the case of Microsoft Windows, be sure to include the Service Pack number if there is one.
 You can get this info by either right-clicking the This PC icon and clicking Properties or typing the word system into the Windows search box and clicking System Information.

 – A detailed description of the problem(s) you’re calling about.